 The Winter Side of Whistler

-Are you eager to feel the crisp winter wind on your face, doing an activity that requires little experience and none of your own equipment?
-Why not head up to Whistler Blackcomb’s Coca-Cola® Tube Park, located at the Base II Zone on Blackcomb Mountain.
-Tubing is one fun activity where you can take the whole family and slide down the hill on inflatable tubes together.
-It’s easily accessed from the Village at no cost via the Excalibur Gondola.
-Be sure to wear warm winter clothing, and for your comfort, a pair of goggles. whistlerblackcomb.com
+For an activity requiring little experience, head up to Whistler Blackcomb’s Coca-Cola® Tube Park at the Base II Zone on Blackcomb, where the whole family can enjoy the thrill of sliding downhill on inflatable tubes — separately or together.
+The park is easily accessed from the Village at no cost via the Excalibur Gondola.
+Be sure to wear warm winter clothing and goggles. whistlerblackcomb.com

-Dogsledding is an authentically Canadian way to explore the wilderness, and you can learn to mush your own team, or relax and enjoy the ride led by an expert guide.
-Or, if you’ve never been snowmobiling before, it’s a fun and exciting way to access Whistler’s surrounding backcountry.
-Scenic, guided tours are available for new riders and families, as well as adventure tours that speed over frozen lakes and into high alpine bowls, and extreme riding tours for the experienced, big-mountain enthusiast.
+Another authentically Canadian activity, dogsledding, is a unique way to experience the wilderness, allowing guests to learn to mush their own team or simply relax and enjoy the ride led by an expert guide.
+Snowmobiling is also a fun and exciting way to access Whistler’s backcountry on a guided tour or an adventure into high alpine bowls for the experienced, big-mountain enthusiast. canadianwilderness.com